Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 How long can sperm survive to cause pregnancy 5 days before my next period?

 Sperm can survive in a woman’s reproductive tract for up to five days under optimal conditions.
-This longevity means that if intercourse occurs five days before your period, viable sperm may still be present during ovulation.
+This longevity means that if intercourse occurs before a later-than-expected ovulation, viable sperm may still be present when the egg is released.

 This factor greatly influences the likelihood of conception.